lindsay-stevens/gh_pages_pelican/content/pages/work_history.md

 **Responsibilities**

 - Implement data collection and validation systems for CTC projects
-- Train project staff in data management with OpenClinica and TeleForm
+- Train and support project staff in data management with OpenClinica and TeleForm
-- User management and system support

 **Achievements**